Maviosu/image/README.md

 # Process rat and mice imaging data
-%This folder contains customized function for processing behavior data and code to generate rate map.
+% This folder contains customized function for processing behavior data
+% Please use Place_Field.m to generate rate map, please include other functions in the folder as well